yyong-brs/learn-kubernetes/chapter9.md

 The kubectl set command changes the spec of an existing object.
 You can use it to change the image or environment variables for a Pod or the selector for a Service.
 It’s a shortcut to applying a new YAML spec, but it is implemented in the same way.
 In this exercise, the change caused a rollout, with a new ReplicaSet created to run the new Pod spec and the old ReplicaSet scaled down to zero.
 You can see this in figure 9.3.

 ![图9.3](.\images\Figure9.3.png)

-​											**Figure 9.3 Imperative updates go through the same rollout process, but now your YAML is out of sync.**
+<center>图 9.3 Imperative updates go through the same rollout process, but now your YAML is out of sync.</center>

 Kubernetes uses the same concept of rollouts for the other Pod controllers, DaemonSets and StatefulSets.
 They’re an odd part of the API because they don’t map directly to an object (you don’t create a resource with the kind “rollout”), but they’re an important management tool to work with your releases.
 You can use rollouts to track release history and to revert back to previous releases.